-When deploying a large number of documents and/or a large number of users (more than a few hundred) on Google Drive, performance issues may occur, such as longer response times in the Google Drive user interface, incomplete search results, or intermittent error messages.
+When deploying a large number of users (more than a few hundred) or documents on Google Drive, performance issues may occur, such as longer response times in the Google Drive user interface, incomplete search results, or intermittent error messages.

 |Ownership transfer and memory of the “first” ownership|